 Almost a million Essure devices have been sold today, mostly to women in the United States.

 While Essure seems like a innovative and reasonable birth control option for women who are sure that they are don’t want more children, it quickly became apparent that Essure posed a number of risks and led to a number of complications.
 Some of these complications and outcomes were painful, permanent, and heartbreaking.

 The most common adverse effects and complications reported by women about Essure include:

 These medical problems have had serious consequences for women and their families, including:

 In addition, Reuters reported that 303 fetal deaths have been linked to Essure.

 It is no secret that Essure has caused serious medical problems in women or that it causes unintended pregnancies and fetal deaths.
 In fact, both the FDA and Bayer have admitted that the medical device needed more research, product safety improvements, and better warning labels.
 Here is a timeline of some of the major events surrounding Essure:

 You are not alone.
 Many women have spoken to lawyers about their painful experiences with Essure birth control.
 You and thousands of other women may deserve compensation for Bayer’s negligence, including compensation for medical bills, lost wages, disability, and pain and suffering.
 If you have suffered in the wake of an Essure procedure, you may wish to speak with an experienced defective medical device attorney today.
-Call Sweeney Merrigan Law at (617) 391-9001 and schedule a private, confidential consultation with one of our lawyers today.
+Call (617)-391-9001 or contact us online and schedule a private, confidential consultation with one of the lawyers at Sweeney Merrigan Law.
 We want to hear your story and we want to help.
 We have the best personal injury lawyers in the Boston area.